JCI Nepal

 They are engaged and committed to creating positive impact in our communities.
 JCI Nepal is one of the National Organizations of (JCI) Junior Chamber International.
 JCI is founded by Mr. Henry Giessenbier.
 JCI has 120+ national organizations, 5000+ local organizations and 200,000+ active members.
-JCI Nepal has 150 Local Chapters along with 15000 members.
+JCI Nepal has 178 Local Chapters along with 15000 members.
 JCI Nepal gathers young active citizens from all sectors of society.
 They develop their skills, knowledge and understanding to make informed decisions and take action in our communities.
 JCI Nepal is the seventh-largest Member Nation of Junior Chamber International.
 Currently they are active in almost every parts of Nepal.

 Mission

-To provide development opportunities that empower young people to create positive change.
+To provide leadership development opportunities that empower young people to create positive change.

 Vision

-To be the leading global network of young active citizens.
+To be the foremost global network of young leaders.